Comparison

 • +1 more

 Research SummarySCALE trials showed 5-10% weight loss.
 LEADER trial demonstrated cardiovascular benefits in diabetics.
 Extensive long-term safety data available.
 First GLP-1 approved specifically for weight management (Saxenda).ATTAIN-1 Phase 3 results showed significant weight loss.
 ATTAIN-MAINTAIN showed it helps maintain weight after injectable GLP-1 treatment.
-NDA submitted late 2025 with National Priority Voucher for expedited review.
+NDA submitted late 2025.
+Selected for FDA National Priority Voucher program but review was delayed to April 2026.
+FDA approved Foundayo (orforglipron) on April 1, 2026 under the National Priority Voucher Program — the fastest new molecular entity approval since 2002.
+It is the first oral non-peptide GLP-1 receptor agonist approved for chronic weight management.

 Frequently Asked Questions: Liraglutide vs Orforglipron